402nd Army Field Support Brigade

-The 402nd Army Field Support Brigade is a support brigade of the United States Army.
+The 402nd Army Field Support Brigade (AFSB) is a support brigade of the United States Army.
 The Brigade was activated on 16 October 2006 at Balad Air Base, Iraq.
 In 2010, the unit took over responsibility for Army Field Support Battalions (AFSBn) in Kuwait and Qatar from the 401st AFSB.
 The headquarters moved to Hawaii in 2015 to provides support to US Army Pacific and US Indo-Pacific Command.